lethang7794/fcj-serverless-with-cdk-workshop/content/300-deploy-an-example-cdk-project/310-cdk-init/_index.md

 ---
-title: "TODO: Section 3.1 - title"
+title: "cdk init: Create a new AWS CDK project"
 weight: 1
 chapter: false
 pre: " <b> 3.1. </b> "
 ---

-### `cdk init`: Create a new AWS CDK TypeScript project

 - Make a new directory and cd to it: